trustbit/enterprise-rag-challenge/README.md

 # Enterprise RAG Challenge with Annual Reports

-by TimeToAct Austria (Trustbit)
+by [Trustbit](https://www.trustbit.tech) (now a part of TIMETOACT GROUP as [TimeToAct Austria](https://www.timetoact-group.at))

-## Essence
+> If you came here for the test run, just go to the [samples](samples) folder.
+It has PDFs and list of questions.

-This is a friendly competition to test accuracy of different RAG systems in business workloads.
+**This is a friendly competition to test accuracy of different RAG systems in business workloads.**

 We will start with question answering challenge.